 If $\str{M}$ is an $\lang{}{}$-structure in which $\subseteq$ is the ordering of an atomic Boolean algebra, then $\Comp_{\phi}$ says that for each tuple of parameters $\bar{Y}$ there is an element $Z$ of the Boolean algebra which lies above precisely the atoms $x$ in the set defined by the formula $\phi$ with parameters $\bar{Y}$.

 The \textbf{comprehension schema} for the signature $\lang{}{}$ comprises the sentence $\Comp_{\phi}$ for each $\lang{}{}$-formula $\phi$. \end{definition}

-\section{Axiomatising the pseudofinite monadic second order theory of \texorpdfstring{$\Sigma$}{Σ}-words.}
+\section{Axiomatising the pseudofinite monadic second order theory of \texorpdfstring{$\Sigma$}{Σ}-words}

-In this paper we make use of a one-sorted first-order setup to capture monadic second order structures.
-Space does not permit a detailed discussion of the approach used or the alternatives available, for which the reader is referred to the authors PhD thesis \cite{DLPhD}, in particular chapters 1 and 3.
+We will make use of a one-sorted first-order setup to capture monadic second order structures.
+Space does not permit a detailed discussion of the motivations behind choosing this approach or the alternatives available.
+For these the reader is referred to the author's PhD thesis \cite{DLPhD}, in particular chapters 1 and 3.

 \begin{definition} Let $\Sigma$ be a finite set.
 A \textbf{$\Sigma$-word} is a function $w:\alpha_w \rightarrow \Sigma$ where $\alpha_w$ is a linear order.
 We write $\Sigma^*$ for the collection of finite $\Sigma$-words, including the unique empty $\Sigma$-word $\ew:\emptyset \rightarrow \Sigma$.
 For $\sigma \in \Sigma$ we sometimes identify $\sigma$ with the $\Sigma$-word $\{*\} \rightarrow \Sigma$, $* \mapsto \sigma$. \end{definition}